 In the game’s defense, it wants you to be in a tribe of ten or more players who can take shifts and work together.
 What happens in reality however is one tribe ends up with around 30 players or even 15 players with no life outside of the game, and they don’t let anyone else play until the server dies.
 Combine this with numerous bugs and exploits that the player base will happily use, it is not worth trying to fight it all unless all you literally intend to do is play Ark nearly 24/7

 In the past, I have run my own PvP servers with offline raid protection and rules.
 It was so much fun, but it takes a ton of effort advertising your server and being judge, jury, and executioner when it comes to the trolls and rule breakers that inevitability show up.
 When it works, the PvP is beautiful and unique, but it takes a lot of effort to ever see it.

-This is the best way to play Ark in my opinion, get a few close trusted friends and make it work for you your own way.
+In my opinion, this is the best way to play Ark, get a few close trusted friends and make it work for you your own way.
 I don’t recommend tweaking the settings to high.
 Ark is time, take away the time investment, the need to gather and figure out efficient ways to obtain resources and tame creatures and the entertainment fades fast.
 Besides, when you get all prepped to bring down and tame a Rex, you really love that thing after you do it.
-If it was just handed to you, it wouldn’t have the same effect.
+It wouldn’t have the same impact if it was just handed to you.

 Despite its failing, Ark conveys a majesty unmatched by anything else.
 The first time you see a Bronto walking through the forest, you really have the feeling of being Dr. Grant in Jurassic Park looking at them in disbelief.
 Then you realize at some point, you can tame that thing, ride it around and even build structures on its back.
 Flying around on a Pteradon, while your partner rides on a T. Rex below you, with the freedom to go anywhere on the map and do pretty much whatever you want is somewhat surreal.